 Before a selection can begin

 All local parties are required to provide documented evidence to their region or state Candidates’ Chair (as relevant) to show they are making sustained efforts to improve the diversity of their membership, before being granted permission to start their Westminster selection process.
+Example Diversity Statements from Northumberland, Leeds NW and Warwick & Leamington are available from the links provided.

 In seats which will shortlist (target seats and others which are likely to attract numerous applicants) the local party executive must consider whether they want an all-disabled shortlist of candidates, or to reserve a place on the shortlist for a disabled candidate.